melashu/MDS/README.md

 > The key features of this app.

--  Display the list of products.
--  Display main programs they provide.
+-  Show the products and services that the company offers.
--  Display lates events.
+-  Display the company's upcoming events.
--  Accessible for multiple devises.
+-  Make the website accessible on all devices, including computers, tablets, and smartphones.
 ## 💻 Getting Started <a name="getting-started"></a>

 To get a local copy up and running, follow these steps.